Workflow & Process Design

 Workflow Simplification

-Removing unnecessary stages or processes that add friction to daily recruitment activity.
+Removing unnecessary stages or processes that add unnecessary steps to daily recruitment activity.

 Operational Consistency